Learning to Guarantee Type Correctness in Code Generation through Type-Guided Program Synthesis: Introduction

+must explicitly construct a witness program $p$.
+Thus, there exists an extraction function $\mathsf{extract}$ such that $\mathsf{extract}(\Pi) = p$.
+We leverage this insight to design a novel synthesis system and program representation that unifies program generation with type reasoning.

+Based on this observation, the process of constructing an existential proof can be reformulated as a program synthesis process.
+The proof is built by applying typing rules step by step, where each step makes a \textit{decision} that either applies a rule to decompose the current goal into subgoals, or instantiates a variable within the context.
+Since the program is embedded within the proof, this sequence of decisions simultaneously determines the program being synthesized.

+We use this decision sequence as a novel program representation, which satisfies the desired properties: \begin{itemize} \item \textbf{Type Explicitness}.
+Constructing the decision sequence is equivalent to constructing the existential type correctness proof, making the complete type reasoning explicit throughout the process. \item \textbf{Derivation Vicinality}.
+The representation inherently captures both the program and its type correctness proof simultaneously, as they arise from the same construction process. \end{itemize}

-Notably, all typing rules in our system are formulated as constrained Horn clauses (see \autoref{chc-intro}).
-This representation not only subsumes \ymok{the syntactic rules used in prior work~\cite{zhang2025gramtransbettercoderepresentation}}{the prior work on syntactic correctness~\cite{DBLP:conf/icse/ZhuL000C24,DBLP:conf/acl/LiangZ0LLXCZZZC25}} but also accommodates a broader class of Turing-computable specifications.
+Notably, all proof rules in our system are formulated as constrained Horn clauses (see \autoref{chc-intro}).
+This representation not only subsumes the prior work on syntactic correctness~\cite{DBLP:conf/icse/ZhuL000C24,DBLP:conf/acl/LiangZ0LLXCZZZC25} but also accommodates a broader class of Turing-computable specifications.
 While this paper focuses on type constraints, our synthesis method is general and applicable to arbitrary logical constraints.

-\textbf{\textit{Our second contribution}} is a novel program representation based on the synthesis decision sequences, which departs from traditional text-based tokenization that treats code as plain text.
-During the type-guided synthesis process, the LM constructs the program by a sequence of decisions, each corresponding to the selection of a synthesis rule or the use of a variable.
-This decision sequence can be systematically tokenized and fed to LMs for both training and generation, providing a more principled representation that explicitly encodes both type derivation and program structure. \begin{itemize} \item \textbf{Derivation Vicinality}: \ymok{The representation inherently unifies the type derivation and code generation within a single synthesis derivation tree construction process.}{The representation inherently represents the program and its type derivation at the same time thanks to the isomorphism between the synthesis system and the type system.} \end{itemize}
+\textbf{\textit{Our second contribution}} is a novel encoder-decoder model architecture tailored for our synthesis framework.
+During synthesis, the current proof state evolves at each step, and the model needs to extract the dynamic typing context from this state to make the next decision.
+Our architecture addresses this by using the encoder to process both the natural language specification and the current synthesis goal, while the decoder autoregressively generates the decision sequence.
+This design enables the model to access localized type information at each step without requiring global reasoning over the entire codebase, thereby satisfying the \textbf{Context Locality} property.